tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/12-optimize-image-size.md

 The improvement should be weighted against the trade-offs that include:

-* reduction in cache efficiency, due to its lower granularity with a smaller amount of larger layers
+* reduction in cache efficiency, due to its lower granularity with a smaller amount of larger layers if layers are not ordered correctly
 * build time, due to more shuffling for the sake of optimization of the runtime layer